Zequez/logseq-vault/pages/Anger.md

 	- Too often we ask "What can I do?" instead of asking "What needs to be done?"
 		- We need to start asking "What needs to be done, and then we need to start doing it"
 	- Radical Honestly
--
+		- The lie is the most fundamental element of storytelling -
 - ---
 -